kazurayam/ks_parallel_testsuitecollection_can_hurt/README.md

 I chose 3 URL as target to visit without any particular reason.
 They are public URL that advertise famous site-seeing locations.

-Some of them are using AJAX technology, they have ever-moving UI components.
-This causes technical challenges for Selenium-based automation tools to determine when the page fully loaded.
-The ever-moving UI components confuse selenium-based tests.
-Katalon Studio provides a feature named "Smart Wait", which handles the AJAX-driven events in the page and let the test scripts wait the page loading for atmost 30 seconds, stop waiting and go to the next steps gracefully.
+One of them (京都) is using JavaScript heavily; it have some visual parts that continue moving.
+This brings a technical challenge for a Selenium-based UI automation tool to determine when the page fully loaded.
+The ever-changing DOM confuses selenium-based tests.
+In order to manage this difficulty, Katalon Studio provides a feature named "Smart Wait", which handles the JavaScript DOM events in the page and let the test scripts wait for the movement to stop.
+Smart Wait waits for atmost 30 seconds.
+Once expired, Smart Wait will stop waiting and gracefully let the test script to continue going.

 The Sequential mode took long time.
 It took 130 seconds whereas the sum of the composing Test cases is 70.
 It took longer than the sum of the composing Test Cases, of course.
-It took 60 seconds to launch browser processes 3 times.

 The Parallel mode also took long time.
 It took 107 seconds, which is longer the simple sum of Test Cases 70.